 Problem-solving and conflict resolution for foster children should begin early on.
-With multiple children in your household, it won't take siblings long to become engaged in some ‘sharing' conflict with one another.
+With multiple children in your household, it won't take long for siblings to become engaged in some ‘sharing' conflict.
 Foster children of a family with other children are almost immediately engaged in an activity with siblings early on.
 Conflict resolution becomes part of their day before they speak.

 As parents, we must teach conflict resolution, problem-solving techniques, and skills rather than just solving them.
 As a part of conflict resolution, foster children must express their feelings and get past their initial emotional reactions.
 This strategy will take time and practice, and you should discuss the conflict that occurred at a later time once their emotions have calmed down.
 Discussing conflicts and appropriate reactions is key to their emotional growth.